NetLost/HandTracking/README.md

 # HandTracking
-This app changes the volume of your computer with a gesture of a hand
+This app changes the volume of your computer with a hand gesture